Nine years finding the missing wires.

 Contracts first

-Agree on the API and data shapes before building screens.
-Generate types, mock early, and keep a simple contract check in CI.
+Agree on API and data shapes before building screens.
+Generate types, mock early, keep a contract check in CI.

 Vertical slices